ISISNeutronMuon/MDANSE-Examples/tutorials/tutorial3-quasielastic-neutron-scattering/README.md

 The Gaussian approximation is obtained by taking only the leading term of the exponent, where $\langle d_{j}^{2}(t) \rangle$ which is the 2nd moment of $\vec{d_{j}}(t)$.
-This approximation is exact for a system which undergoes Fickian diffusion (normal diffusion) where for an isotropic monoatomic system
+This approximation is exact for a system which undergoes Fickian diffusion (normal diffusion) so that for an isotropic monoatomic system
 ```math
 \langle d^{2}_{j}(t) \rangle = \mathrm{MSD}(t) = 6 D \vert t \vert
 ```
-where $D$ is diffusion constant and the intermediate scattering function with the Gaussian approximation can be written as
+where $D$ is diffusion constant and the intermediate scattering function with the Gaussian approximation will be
 ```math
 F_{\mathrm{inc}}(\vec{q}, t) = \exp(- D q^2 \vert t \vert ).
 ```